yarb00/TsslInterpreter/README.md

 For Windows (amd64), pre-built release versions are available on the Releases section.

-For Windows (amd64) and Linux (amd64, glibc), builds of each new commit are available from GitHub Actions, until they expire in 300 days.
+For Windows (amd64), Linux (amd64 + glibc) and macOS (amd64/arm64), builds of each new commit are available from GitHub Actions, until they expire in 300 days.

 If you're using a different platform, you can build TsslInterpreter yourself.